 The Trustees are allocating additional funds to Florida to address water quality degradation that will compensate not only for injured resources, but also for recreational losses caused by the spill, which were greatest in Florida.
-This restoration type is similar to the Nutrient Reduction restoration type, but focusing this effort within the state of Florida will address specific water quality issues that adversely affect the overall health and quality of this state's beaches, bays, and nearshore habitats that have high recreational value.
-Specific project examples could include stormwater control measures, agricultural conservation practices, erosion control practices (such as living shorelines, vegetated buffers, and unpaved road stabilization), and restoring natural hydrologic flows.
+This Restoration Type is similar to the Nutrient Reduction Restoration Type, but focusing this effort within the state of Florida will address specific water quality issues that adversely affect the overall health and quality of this state's beaches, bays, and nearshore habitats that have high recreational value.
+Specific project examples could include stormwater control measures, agricultural conservation practices, erosion control practices (such as living shorelines, vegetated buffers, and unpaved road stabilization), and restoration of natural hydrologic flows.